maikolcw/OOPythonPokedex/README.md

 [--output "filename.txt"]

-If provided, a filename (with a .txt extension) must also be provided. and the query result should be printed to the specified text file.
-If this flag is not provided, then print the result to the console.
-Be sure to print the file in a nicely formatted, readable manner.
+If provided, a filename (with a .txt extension) must also be provided. and the query result will be printed to the specified text file.
+If this flag is not provided, then the result will be printed to the console.
+The file is printed in a nicely formatted, readable manner.